 To create a custom organization field

-in the sidebar, then select Configuration > Organization fields.
+People in the sidebar, then select Configuration > Organization

 In this case, you’ll add a simple checkbox to enable you to flag VIP customers.

-- From the list of available fields, drag a Checkbox to the Active fields area.
+- From the list of available fields, click Checkbox.

 - Add the following information to the